 This XM50 thermal scope is known for its impressive features which include the instant start up functionality; the device switches on almost instantly.
 Quick start will help save energy and therefore prolong the operational lifespan of the device.
 The thermal scope is powered by a lithium-ion battery which can last up to five hours.

-Other features you’ll appreciate on this thermal optic include the simple user interface which makes operating this scope a breeze.
+Other features you’ll appreciate on this thermal optic include the simple user interface which makes operating this thermal rifle scope a breeze.